What is Dependency Injection?

 }

-What do you think, did we follow rule #1: Let It Be Passed to You?
+What do you think, did we follow Rule #1: Let It Be Passed to You?

-Look at the example of usage:
+Look at the usage example:

 $logger = new Logger;

-$logger->log('The temperature is 23 °C');
+$logger->log('Temperature is 23 °C');

-$logger->log('The temperature is 10 °C');
+$logger->log('Temperature is 10 °C');

 Let's fix the class: